This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 Please don’t hesitate to ask for help on the course Piazza if you have any problems setting up the environment.

 As the projects are to generate code in x86_64 assembly, the projects will be tested on an x86_64 Linux server.
 Thus, developing on non-x86_64 non-Unix-like platform is possible but not recommended.
-Consider using a lab machine if that is your case.
+Win10/11 users often find WSL useful.
+Alternatively, consider using a LWSN server.

 bytecode which is then interpreted by the Java Virtual Machine (JVM),